Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Praxis: LM Training and Inference

-\paragraph{T1.
-Pretraining.} The first stage of fitting a language model is typically termed pre-training, and consists, in short, of distribution estimation.
-Let $\plm$ be a language model we wish to approximate, and $\{\words^{n}\}_{n=1}^N$ be a large set of strings sampled from it.
+Most modern LLMs go through a multi-stage training procedure \citep{touvron2023llama2openfoundation, groeneveld-etal-2024-olmo}. \paragraph{T1.
+Pretraining.} The first stage of fitting an LM is typically termed pre-training, and is a case of distribution estimation.
+Let $\plm$ be an LM we wish to approximate, and $\{\words^{n}\}_{n=1}^N$ be a large set of strings sampled from it.
 We can consider each of these strings' time steps to define an input-output pair: $(\word^n_{t}, \words^{n}_{<t})$.
-We then train a distribution estimator $\ptheta$ to fit this language, minimizing its cross-entropy on this data (as in \cref{eq:train_estimator}).
-Given a trained model $\ptheta$ , we can then use it as either an unconditional or conditional language model (i.e., using \cref{eq:lm} or \cref{eq:cond_lm}).
+We train a distribution estimator $\ptheta$ to minimize the cross-entropy on this data (\cref{sec:estimation}).
+The resulting $\ptheta$ can be used as an LM (\cref{sec: lming}).